AMAZING SPRING AND FALL DESTINATIONS IN THE US

-There is more to Dallas than Cowboys and BBQ – there are world-class museums, an urban park built over a highway, an amazing restaurant scene, superb shopping and wholesome fun for the whole family.
+There is more to Dallas than Cowboys and BBQ – there are world-class museums, an urban park built over a highway, an amazing restaurant scene, superb shopping, and wholesome fun for the whole family.

-One main attraction in Dallas is the Arboretum in Spring when the hundreds of blooming rainbow of tulips make you wonder if you have been transported to the Tulips gardens of Netherlands.
+One main attraction in Dallas is the Arboretum in Spring when the hundreds of blooming rainbow of tulips make you wonder if you have been transported to the Tulips gardens of the Netherlands.

 During Spring the gardens are bursting with colorful spring blooms.
-Dallas Museum of Arts is another must visit, the collection is made of more than 24,000 objects, dating from the third millennium BC to the present day… with works from Rodin, Cezanne, Monet, Picasso to name a few.
-You can see some cool murals at Deep Ellum and go up the Reunion tower for a 360-degree view of Dallas.
+Dallas Museum of Arts is another must-visit, the collection is made of more than 24,000 objects, dating from the third millennium BC to the present day… with works from Rodin, Cezanne, Monet, Picasso to name a few.
+You can see some cool murals at Deep Ellum and go up the Reunion Tower for a 360-degree view of Dallas.

 The next day, head out to Bishop Arts District for lunch and then go looking for some cool murals in the unique and eclectic neighborhood – the You + Me mural is pretty popular.